The National Vietnam Veterans Museum is one of the most thought-provoking of Phillip Island's museums.

 aircraft, acquired by the museum in late 2013, was based aboard the

 carrier HMAS Melbourne during the Vietnam War.
-It was used for anti
+It was used for anti-submarine and reconnaissance duties.

 Start with the Light and Sound Show set up in an atmospheric field tent.